 This course is taken prior to SED 645 and simultaneously with SED 650.
 Interns will write a research proposal adhering to best practices for human subjects' protections.
 Candidates' proposals will introduce their case study student and include a literature review highlighting the selection of an evidence-based practice in academic or behavioral intervention, according to the area of focus of the candidates' master's degree program.
-This course requires placement in a classroom setting according to the area of focus of the candidates' master's degree program.
-Prerequisites: All other coursework in program; this course is taken prior to SED 645; co-requisite: SED 650, if seeking certification.
+Requires placement in a classroom setting according to the area of focus of the candidates' master's degree program.

+Prerequisites: All other coursework in program.
+Corequisite: SED 650, if seeking certification.